-The Atlas House is a 97%-occupied office building, located in Sofia's city centre, less than 1 km from the Central Business District.
-The building has 3,472 m2 of net leasable area spread over eight floors.
+The Atlas House is a 97%-occupied office building, located in Sofia's city centre, less than one kilometre from the Central Business District.
+The building has 3,472 sqm of net leasable area spread over eight floors.
 The purchase of the Atlas House was completed in October 2007.